iturovsky/iturovsky.github.io/_posts/Installing MS Exchange Server 2016 with Ansible.md

 Let's start the playbook first time:

+As we see .Net was installed, machine was rebooted after that, Schema was extended, playbook was paused and then AD was prepared.

 And the second one:
 ![Secondrun.PNG]({{site.baseurl}}/_posts/Secondrun.PNG)

 As we see nothing is changed when we are running it the second time, so idemptency test is passed.